 Unlike some early 19th-century author penning tales by the light of a whale oil lamp, we lounge in front of our “fire-powered” laptop computers encased in plastic, right after motoring to our favorite coffee shop.
-As we linger and scroll, electrons fire and dance, captured and distributed by the whirled wild web, which some estimates predict could use 20% of the world’s electricity by 2025.
-And, according to the U.S. Energy Information Administration (E.I.A.), some 63% of the electricity we consumed in 2017 was derived from fossil fuel, per U.S. Electricity Sources.
+As we linger and scroll, electrons fire and dance, captured and distributed by the whirled wild web, which some estimates predict could use 20 percent of the world’s electricity by 2025.
+And, according to the U.S. Energy Information Administration (E.I.A.), some 63 percent of the electricity we consumed in 2017 was derived from fossil fuel, per U.S. Electricity Sources.

-Like an ancient nectar of the gods, oil has fueled modern civilization for the last century and a half.
-From transportation to your cache of electronics, pens, window-blinds, flooring, carpet, clothing, and cosmetics, products derived from petroleum shape our world.
+Like an ancient nectar of the gods, oil has fueled modern civilization for the last century-and-a-half.
+From transportation and your cache of electronics, to carpet, clothing, and cosmetics, products derived from petroleum shape our world.
 If you take fossil fuel out of the equation, your home or office would probably be pretty empty, and you might find yourself sitting on a dirt floor.
 And bicycling to work (what a tragedy that would be to endure).

-At Phoenix Construction, we’re proud to provide construction services that serve U.S. Oil & Gas production, and all Americans.
+At Phoenix Construction, we’re proud to provide construction services that serve U.S. oil and gas production — and all Americans.
 In fact, our brand was born in the oilfields of South Texas.
 With a core focus on building rugged, pre-engineered steel buildings for oil and gas production and maintenance, along with chemical and treater-plant buildings, we’ve earned a solid reputation within the industry.
-Phoenix Construction Services has gained the experience to become the best, most efficient industrial builder in Texas and Oklahoma (Just ask our customers).
+Phoenix Construction Services has gained the experience to become the best, most efficient industrial builder in Texas and Oklahoma (just ask our customers).

 “America is the world leader in oil and gas production because of American ingenuity, American innovation, and hardworking Americans across the country.”